Westbrook rebounds with triple-double as Thunder beat Mavs

 Paul George added 22 points and Jerami Grant had 16 for the Thunder, who had dropped three of their last four games.
 That included a 105-103 loss at Dallas on Sunday, when Oklahoma City blew a six-point lead in the final 1:59 and Westbrook went 4 of 22 from the field and scored only nine points.

-Westbrook promised after that game, “We play tomorrow and I’ll be better from then on,” and was true to his word, going 13 of 24 from the field and knocking down midrange bank shots with regularity as the Thunder built a 60-43 halftime lead.
+Westbrook promised after that game, “We play tomorrow and I’ll be better from then on,” and he responded by going 13 of 24 from the field and knocking down midrange shots with regularity – often banking them in – as the Thunder built a 60-43 halftime lead.

+“If I’m in that area, I’m going to shoot that same shot,” he said.
+“Why do anything different?
+If they give you the same shot, then take it.
+Part of this game is keeping it simple.
+When you keep it simple, it makes the game easier for everybody else, not just myself.
+Keeping it simple is something I’ve tried to learn over the course of the years.”

 Dallas coach Rick Carlisle burned five of his seven timeouts in the first half in an effort to stem the tide, but the Mavericks proved unable to overcome a 1-for-9 start from the field.
 Dallas committed 29 turnovers, the most ever by a Thunder opponent.